libretiny-eu/libretiny/docs/contrib/porting.md

 	- Make sure not to make a mess in the `CCFLAGS`/`CPPDEFINES`, and only include what's needed there.
 Some flags are project-wide (family-independent) in `builder/frameworks/base.py`.
 	- Use a **pure PlatformIO** project - **not ESPHome!**.
 Pass one of the generic boards you created before, and `framework = base` in `platformio.ini`.
 Generally, try to get the thing to compile.
 	- Use a simple Hello World program - C, not C++.
 Only add `main()` function with a `printf()` and a `while(1)` loop.
+	- I've noticed that using `nano.specs` instead of `nosys.specs` produces smaller binaries.

 9. When you get it to link successfully, build a UF2 file.